-Integrated systems let your management systems work together with each other towards a single goal.
-It enhances the performance of your entire organisation and makes it more efficient and effective.
-An integrated workflow provides a clear and transparent image of your entire organisation, how they impact each other and the risks associated with each other.
+Integrated management systems let your management systems work together with each other towards a single goal.
+It enhances the performance of your entire organization and makes it more efficient and effective.
+An integrated workflow provides a clear and transparent image of your entire organization, how they impact each other and the risks associated with each other.
 New systems can be adopted very easily in future with this integrated approach.

 Quality and compliance solutions must evolve coping up with changes in the life sciences market.
-It is very important to collaborate, coordinate and interact across different areas of the organisation to uncover process gaps within the organisation and increase visibility.
+It is very important to collaborate, coordinate and interact across different areas of the organization to uncover process gaps within the organization and increase visibility.
 A good Automated quality management system will help to assess risk and define clear SOPs while keeping up with regulations.

 Integrate QMS data with other applications and systems will help to eliminate silos and improve product quality, safety and processes.
 We cannot manage daily processes effectively by using the manual process.
 Automation will help to track data without wasting a lot of time and avoid missing due dates.

-Integration of QMS with other quality management tools will help you to understand the data which is useful for modelling, forecasting, and data visualisation.
+Integration of QMS with other quality management tools will help you to understand the data which is useful for modelling, forecasting, and data visualization.
 This helps to create a safe and controlled product.

 Integrating risk management, CAPA, and audit management will result in the early production of the product into the market with minimum risk involved.
 Optimizing Vendor management will help to manage the complex structure of suppliers or contractors.

-This will help an organisation to stay ahead and deliver the right products to the market.
+This will help an organization to stay ahead and deliver the right products to the market.

-Collecting the information from different sources helps to analyse and compound more data which helps to bring the product to market faster decreasing the level of disconnect between post-market feedback and product design.
+Collecting the information from different sources helps to analyze and compound more data which helps to bring the product to market faster decreasing the level of disconnect between post-market feedback and product design.

-Validation of quality systems is an important aspect of any organisation.
+Validation of quality systems is an important aspect of any organization.
 Auditors will check all the documented information for validating the system.
 Document control involves the creation of transparent documents/reports.

 Every step in the system such as planning, specifications, test planning, testing and review should be clearly documented.